samuelroland/KanFF/doc/db-specifications.md

 - 12 log
 - 24 participate (association of group_id and project_id written by hand)

+One important thing: Passwords are the firstname of the user.

 ### How to use it ?
-//import db

-Passwords are the firstname of the user...
+If you want to install it on your own instance:
+- Look at [process to import db](../README.md#proc%C3%A9dure-1) at the part about the import of the pack.
+Else, if you are looking for an easier option:
+- Use the official test instance.
+You will find the link in the README too.

 Examples users (often used in user doc and other examples) to login:
-- Josette Richard (JRD - josette.richard@assoc.ch)
+- Josette Richard (`JRD` - `josette.richard@assoc.ch`)
-- Vincent Rigot (VRT - vincent.rigot@assoc.ch)
+- Vincent Rigot (`VRT` - `vincent.rigot@assoc.ch`)
-- Mégane Blan (MBN - megane.blan@assoc.ch)
+- Mégane Blan (`MBN` - `megane.blan@assoc.ch`)

 ## How to generate another pack ?
+Prerequesite:
+- If you are not a developer, but you know how to execute php, manage database, execute SQL files and write a file in JSON format, you are able to create another pack.
+You are a developer, it should not be hard.
+- An internet connexion because lorem ipsum is taken from `loremipsum.net` API.

-If you know how to execute php and write a file in JSON format, you are able to create another pack.
-This can be useful for demonstration purposes when you need other data than the pack "Collectif Assoc Vaud" because you want to have more realistic data corresponding to your collective.
+This can be useful for demonstration purposes when you need other data than the pack "Collectif Assoc Vaud" because you want to have more realistic data corresponding to your collective, or you just want a pack in another langage...

+### Process
+1. Open folder `db` and you will see `generationData.php` and in the folder `data-ressources` there are JSON files with written by hand data.
+1. Write your own data in the json file called `basic-data-*.json`. * = the table name.
+Be aware to not break JSON syntax (else the entire file will be unreadable).
+Other fields not already used by current data will not be supported and erased automatically...
+1. Go in a shell to `db` folder.
+Execute command `php -f generationData.php` (before you need to have a database set up and a `.const.php` in the `db` folder or in the normal `app` folder).
+1. Wait during the execution that can take a minute approximately.
+1. Go in your database with an SQL client, have a look if you data are based on your basic files and export the entire database in a SQL file.
+1. You can use your SQL file (and even save it in `db-manage/fill-data-db-kanff.sql` if you want to be able to restore the database on a single click on the `db-manage/restore-db-kanff.bat`)

+Feel free to adapt the `generationData.php` script as you want !